Want to build the ultimate DIY kayak trolling motor mount easily?

 - Lightweight – So it will not add too much weight to your kayak

 - Strong – essential to hold the trolling motor

 - Will NOT rust or rot – If you want to kayak in saltwater, this is important over time

 - Will not absorb odours – It will not absorb the odours of fish like wood

 - Easy to work with – no need for welding skills or hammer and nails.

-- Can be pushed all together and fixed with PVC plumbing glue.
+- It can be pushed all together and fixed with PVC plumbing glue.

 What parts have we used to make the Kayak mount?

 PVC connectors ( all 32mm PVC connectors can be found on the Klever Cages website)

 - Motor mount block